TIMISONG-dev/kernel_xiaomi_sm8250/Documentation/admin-guide/pm/cpufreq.rst

 to go up to the allowed maximum immediately and then draw back to the value returned by the above formula over time.

-This governor exposes only one tunable:
+This governor exposes two tunables:

 ``rate_limit_us``
 	Minimum time (in microseconds) that has to pass between two consecutive